teamQPM/qpm/readme.md

 and Object Oriented Harbour GUI (OOHG), and Borland, Pelles and MinGW C/C++ compilers.

-It assists programmers in the processes of program writing, compilation, debuging and linking offering interactive and batch tools to:
+It assists programmers in the processes of program writing, compilation, debugging and linking by offering interactive and batch tools to:

 + Access external utilities to edit fonts, forms, headers and DBF files.
 + Keep and recover previous versions of modified files (hot recovery function).